 \paragraph{Remark:} For coboundaries we still consider $p-r+1$ instead of $p-r$, as anticipated in the remark at page \pageref{ShiftCob1}.

 \paragraph{}In this way we obtain two filtrations and a sequence:

-In particular, for $r$ increasing in $F^{p}_{r}H(K)$, we ask the coboundary of a generalized cocycle to live in smaller and smaller groups $F^{p+r}K$, and we allow the coboundaries to come from bigger and bigger groups $F^{p-r+1}K$.
-At the end, for $r = l$, we ask the coboundary of a cocycle to be zero and we allow the coboundaries to come from all $K$, hence we obtain $F^{p}H(K)$.
-On the diagram \ref{fig:Diagram} (page \pageref{fig:Diagram}), one can see the first step $F^{p}_{1}H(K)$ and the general step.
-In particular, in passing from $r$ to $r+1$, the reader should imagine the arrow of cocycles (between the second and the third column) increasing by one step down, and the arrow of coboundaries (between the first two columns) coming from one step more up.
+In particular, for $r$ increasing in $F^{p}_{r}H(K)$, we require that the coboundary of a generalized cocycle to live in smaller and smaller groups $F^{p+r}K$, and we allow that the coboundaries come from bigger and bigger groups $F^{p-r+1}K$.
+At the end, for $r = l$, we require that the coboundary of a cocycle is zero and we allow that the coboundaries come from all of $K$, hence we obtain $F^{p}H(K)$.
+In the diagram \ref{fig:Diagram} one can see the first step $F^{p}_{1}H(K)$ and the general step.
+In particular, passing from $r$ to $r+1$, the reader has to imagine the arrow of the cocycles (between the second and the third column) increasing by one step down, and the arrow of the coboundaries (between the first two columns) coming from one step more up.

 \paragraph{} We put: